ebursztein/sitefab-plugins/site/rendering/js_post/README.md

 ## Scoring

 Score are computed server side.
 Basically the fomula is

 ```math
 frequency * num_document * document_coeff
 ```

-Where document coeff is 10 by default.
-Frontmatter fields get their frequency multiplied by 10 to ensure they are the most represented.
+Where document coeff is between [0,1] by default.
+Frontmatter fields get their frequency multiplied by 2 to ensure they are the most represented.

 Note you most likely want to use glup to preload the trie data.
 FIXME glup example.

 ## Changelog

+- 29/12/19 Refactored for new plugin system, nlp stack and python3.

 - 05/29/17
  - Fixed speed issue
  - Added better scoring to ensure autocompletion include all the needed term